ssouvall/ssouvall/README.md

 I have a passion for solving tough problems by creating efficient, clean code.
 I specialize in C# and ASP.NET development and love to write useful, impactful applications for a variety of industries.
 To see my recent projects and learn more about me, visit my portfolio.
 Thank you!

-I am also a licensed Doctor of Physical Therapy and former private practice owner, with thousands of hours experience in hands-on care.
-My experience as a business owner and clinician uniquely positions me to connect with clients, colleagues, and stake holders to achieve exceptional outcomes.

 ---
 :toolbox: Toolbox